 Titanic era shoes include tall lace-up or button-up boots with a French heel (think granny boots or witches’ boots).
 These came in black, brown, ivory white, or were dyed to match a dress.
 Silk pumps with a low heel were called “slippers” and were a formal dinner shoe.
 Low heel Mary Jane shoes with one to four straps were also common for evening shoes.
 The working class often wore lace up Oxfords or canvas Mary Jane shoes.
 Learn more about Edwardian era shoes or shop Edwardian style shoes here.

 Make Your Own Titanic Dress

 www.gbacg.org Excellent article on sewing a dress for the 1900 “teens.”
 A good history read even if you are buying a dress.

 The above article talks about fabrics to use with your patterns.
-I want to add that since oriental fabrics were in vogue you should consider using a Chinese, Japanese or even Indian silk fabric.
-Sari fabric is a favorite with titanic costumers.
+I want to add that since Eastern fabrics were in vogue, you should consider using Chinese, Japanese, or even Indian silk fabric.
+Sari fabric is a favorite with Titanic costumers.

 Edwardian Titanic Clothes Patterns

-vintagefashionlibrary – Has a small but unique selection of Reproduction patterns out
+vintagefashionlibrary – Has a small but unique selection of reproduction patterns out of print.

 Need more Help?

 Leave a comment below or contact me via email if you have any questions about Titanic era clothing.